 Troubleshooting Advanced Group Policy Management

-This section lists common issues that you may encounter when you use Advanced Group Policy Management (AGPM) to manage Group Policy Objects (GPOs).
-To diagnose issues not listed here, it may be helpful for an AGPM Administrator (Full Control) to use logging and tracing.
-For more information, see Configure Logging and Tracing.
+This section lists a few common issues you may encounter when using Advanced Group Policy Management (AGPM) to manage Group Policy objects (GPOs).

 What problems are you having?

 I am unable to access an archive

 Cause: You have not selected the correct server and port for the archive.

 Cause: The Advanced Group Policy Management Service is not running.